koondax/koondax.github.io/Research/Research.markdown

 permalink: "/my-research-home/"
 ---

+{% highlight ruby %}
+For us there is no ignorabimus, and in my opinion none whatever in natural science.
+In opposition to the foolish ignorabimus our slogan shall be:

+'We must know — we will know'

+~ David Hilbert
+{% endhighlight %}

 <p>
 I am fascinated by how partial differential equations can explain the world around us.
 My expertise are: